 Tip #2: Get Help!
 Select A Trustworthy Realtor

 Still here?
 Awesome, now we’re ready to move forward!

 Tip #2 should come as no surprise as your Realtor is your greatest advocate in the home buying process.
-Not only will they help you identify the best type of home for you to buy, they’ll also help you zero in on locations, neighborhoods and eventually to the very best listings for you to consider.
+Not only will they help you identify the best type of home for you to buy, but they’ll also help you zero in on locations, neighborhoods, and eventually the very best listings for you to consider.

 Not only that, strong Realtors have a large network of quality resources who are there to help you with all the related aspects of buying your home.

 The best way to select a trustworthy Realtor is through referrals from family and trusted friends.
 Also, check out Realtor’s online reviews to get another perspective.

 Lastly, ask for testimonials for any Realtor you are considering.
 The good ones are happy to share.
 If they’re not?
 Keep looking.

 Tip #3: Becoming Financially Strong